dimusik71/otassist-app/README.md

 - Conduct AI-guided assessments with photo, video, and audio capture
 - Manage client information and assessment history
 - Browse and recommend equipment from a comprehensive catalog
+- **Create 3D maps of properties with rooms and outdoor areas**
+- **Recommend IoT devices and assistive technology with AI-powered placement**
+- **Generate technical specifications and placement diagrams for IoT devices**
-- Generate professional quotes with multiple options
+- Generate professional quotes with multiple options **(including hardware, installation, and SaaS subscription costs)**
 - Create itemized invoices based on hourly rates
 - Track assessment status and generate reports